logbyjungle/ReverendTranslated/README.md

 python main.py
 ```
 and then enter the site at `localhost:5000`
-**OR you can just use a [Docker](https://www.docker.com/) container with port 5000 open 🐋 if you dont want to keep a chrome window open all the time**

 ## If you instead want to host it for others you have to:
 - make sure you are not under **NAT**